watterott/SilentStepStick/docs/FAQ.md

 ### SilentStepSticks with variable 3-5V logic voltage
 At power-up the motor voltage VM should come up first and then the logic voltage VIO and on power-down the logic voltage VIO should turned off at first and then the motor voltage VM.
 Because the internal logic of the TMC2xxx driver is powered from VM.
+To ensure the correct powering a schottky diode from VIO (anode) to VM (cathode) can be added.

 ### SilentStepSticks with 5V logic voltage
 There is no special power-up or power-down sequence needed.